Here you’ll find free Bible studies for women about women in the Bible.

 - Start at the beginning of the Bible and work your way through.

-Women in the Bible Studies
+Free Women in the Bible Studies

-With these Bible studies, you can study on your own or gather together a group of friends and study together.
+With these free women in the Bible studies, you can study on your own or gather together a group of friends and study together.
 These short Bible studies cover not only the famous and familiar Bible women like Eve, Sarah, Esther, and Mary, but the unnamed and obscure as well.
 Work your way through the Bible, one Bible woman at a time.
 Each lesson includes scripture reading, commentary, study questions, and a prayer.

 How to Study the Bible On Your Own